 Once the RCC is executed, HUD expects that the RAD conversion will close in a timely manner.
 The RCC will allow 90 calendar days (from the date the RCC is issued to the PHA) in which to close.

 The RCC sets out the requirements of the transaction that will ultimately be concluded at Closing.
-These requirements include such items as: the number of affordable housing units being converted, the HAP contract rents, the choice of PBRA or PBV HAP contract, financing terms and Sources and Uses, and special conditions that must be cleared before closing.
+These requirements include such items as: the number of affordable housing units being converted, the HAP Contract rents, the choice of PBRA or PBV HAP Contract, financing terms and Sources and Uses, and special conditions that must be cleared before closing.
 The terms of the RCC survive Closing.

 Closing